On the treatment of phenomenological turbulent effects in one dimensional simulations of core-collapse supernovae: Method

-where $C_{\rm L}$ represents the density difference from the surroundings when the fluid element is adiabatically displaced by ${\rm d} r$.
-In our notation, $\omega_{\rm BV}^2$ takes a positive value in the convectively unstable region where the entropy, $s$, or $Y_e$ gradient are negative.
-In this study, we focus on the role of the turbulence in the gain region and switch off this term at $\hat{\rho}>10^{11}\,{\rm g/cm^3}$ not to include the convection in PNS.
+In this study, we focus on the role of turbulence in the gain region and switch off this term at $\hat{\rho}>10^{11}\,{\rm g/cm^3}$ not to include the convection in PNS.
+In order to suppress turbulence generation at the shock discontinuity, $\omega_{\rm BW}$ is set to zero near the shock by hand.
 Note that this term naturally appears in Eq. \eqref{eq:totaleconsv}.
 Since we ignore $\langle \rho^{\prime} v^{\prime} \rangle$ in Eq.~\eqref{eq:massconsv}, the treatment is not consistent and is criticised by \cite{Mueller2019}.
+The total energy including gravitational potential energy, does not conserve in this formalism.
 However, as discussed in Appendix \ref{sec:formalism}, the treatment of \cite{Mueller2019} invokes another problem.
+In addition, Mabanta and Murphy have stated in private communication that the addition of this term will not have a significant impact.
 We prefer to stick the current formalism.

+Eq.~\eqref{eq:sourse_turb} is a major assumption of our study. \cite{Murphy2013} claim that the generation term is proportional to the neutrino luminosity, not the negative entropy gradient itself, which is significantly altered by turbulent mixing.
+Since our simulations solve time-dependent fluid dynamics with neutrino radiative transport, we adopt Eq.~\eqref{eq:sourse_turb} for simplicity as a first step.
+This treatment should be updated in the future.
+We discuss this issue again in Section~\ref{sec:diff}.

 We evaluate the turbulent dissipation, $\epsilon_{\rm dis}$, following Kolmogorov’s hypotheses \citep[see Section~4.1 in][]{Murphy2011}.
 The turbulent energy is injected at the largest scales and cascades to smaller scales.
-Consequently, the largest scales of the eddy, $\Lambda_{\rm diss}$, governs the rate of the dissipation:
+Consequently, the largest scale of the eddy, $\Lambda_{\rm diss}$, governs the rate of the dissipation: \begin{linenomath*}